Val-istar-Guo/rehype-prism/README.md

 <!-- usage -->

-This package is ESM only: Node 12+ and [unified 10](https://www.npmjs.com/package/unified) is needed to use it and it must be imported instead of required.
+This package is ESM only. [unified >= 10](https://www.npmjs.com/package/unified) is needed to use it.
+If running on the server side, NodeJS needs to be greater than 12

 ```typescript
 import { unified } from 'unified'